vangelif/vangelif/README.md

 ## Skills and Current status

-  JS / HTML / CSS / JAVA / SQL / UML
+  JAVASCRIPT / HTML / CSS / JAVA / SQL / UML

 - 🔭 I’m currently working on Microverse as a Mentor
 - 🌱 I’m currently learning the front-end tech stack